WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 1.9.1 =
+= 2.0 =
-* New Meta box on the Edit screens; Modifed match title algorithm; code cleanup and bug fixes;
+* New multisite support;
 Check the Changelog for a full list of changes.

 == Changelog ==

+= 2.0.0 =
+* New: Multi-site support.
+Now you can Network Activate the plugin and all users will see related posts!

 = 1.9.1 =
 * New: Meta box on the Edit Posts, Pages and custom post type pages to easily add the location of the URL of the thumbnail image